 What can I say you’re one already, I think I blinked and this year has disappeared.
 That said it has been the best year of my life because I met you and I get to be your Mummy.
 Every day you surprise me and every day you make me so proud I could burst, the thing no one was able to explain to me before you came along was just how much I would and could love you, how every time you cried it would physically pain me (even if it is my fault because I won’t let you play with Patchs water or eat his food!)
 Nobody told me that you would become my favourite person to be with and that I would miss you desperately anytime you aren’t with me.

-My names Faye,, tea addict and keen runner.
+My names Faye, mostly known for being a tea addict and keen runner.
 I'm 30, married and I had my 1st child in June 2015, oh and I also happen to have epilepsy.
 This is my story of Pregnancy, Motherhood & Epilepsy.